meilisearch/documentation/running-locally.md

 ## Running a local copy of the docs

-By default, this will build use the content at the tip of the `main` branch:
+By default, this will use the content at the tip of the `main` branch:

 1. Clone the `meilisearch.com` repository: `git clone git@github.com:meilisearch/meilisearch.com.git`
 2. Move into the local copy of the cloned repository: `cd meilisearch.com`